Gluten-Free Mashed Potatoes

 • 2.5 lbs. russet potatoes

-• ½ teaspoon salt, for boiling water
+• ½ teaspoon salt, to season the boiling water

-• ½ cup whole milk, For dairy-free/vegan use unsweetened almond milk or your favorite plant milk.
+• ½ cup whole milk, for dairy-free/vegan, use unsweetened almond milk or your favorite plant milk.

 • ½ teaspoon salt